GoogleCloudPlatform/healthcare/utilities/consume/dataflow_fhirstore_to_gcs_pubsub/README.md

     5. Healthcare API Dataset: ehr-demo
     6. Healthcare API FHIR Store: ehr-demo-fhirstore

-3. We will consume the following Patient FHIR resource from Google Cloud HealthCare API once the UPDATE/CREATE/DELETE action is performed on FHIR store
+3. We will consume the following Patient FHIR resource from Google Cloud HealthCare API once the UPDATE/CREATE/DELETE action is performed on FHIR Store
     ```
     {
         "address": [